-- This table contains drugs and products that have shown antiviral activity against SARS-CoV-2, including small-molecule antiviral drugs, CCP, and IFNs. - RDV and RTV-boosted nirmatrelvir (Paxlovid) are approved by the FDA for the treatment of COVID-19. - MOV and CCP have received EUAs from the FDA for the treatment of COVID-19. - For drug-drug interaction information, please refer to product labels, EUA fact sheets, and Drug-Drug Interactions Between Ritonavir-Boosted Nirmatrelvir (Paxlovid) and Concomitant Medications. - For the Panel's recommendations on using the drugs listed in this table, refer to to Antiviral Agents, Including Antibody Products; Therapeutic Management of Nonhospitalized Adults With COVID-19; Therapeutic Management of Hospitalized Adults With COVID-19; Therapeutic Management of Hospitalized Children With COVID-19; and Pregnancy, Lactation, and COVID-19 Therapeutics.
+- This table contains drugs and products that have shown antiviral activity against SARS-CoV-2, including small-molecule antiviral drugs, CCP, and IFNs. - RDV and RTV-boosted nirmatrelvir (Paxlovid) are approved by the FDA for the treatment of COVID-19. - MOV and CCP have received EUAs from the FDA for the treatment of COVID-19. - For drug-drug interaction information, please refer to product labels, EUA fact sheets, and Drug-Drug Interactions Between Ritonavir-Boosted Nirmatrelvir (Paxlovid) and Concomitant Medications. - For the Panel's recommendations on using the drugs listed in this table, refer to to Antiviral Agents, Including Antibody Products; Therapeutic Management of Nonhospitalized Adults With COVID-19; Therapeutic Management of Hospitalized Adults With COVID-19; Therapeutic Management of Nonhospitalized Children With COVID-19; Therapeutic Management of Hospitalized Children With COVID-19; Therapeutic Management of Nonhospitalized Children With COVID-19; Therapeutic Management of Hospitalized Children With COVID-19; Therapeutic

-Drug Name Dosing Regimens Adverse Events Monitoring Parameters Drug-Drug Interaction Potential Comments Anti-SARS-CoV-2 Ritonavir- Boosted Antiviral Drugs (Small-Molecule Anti FDA Prescribing Information/EUA Dose for COVID-19 ^{1,2} Dysgeusia Boxed warning: Monitor for potential AEs due to RTV-boosted nirmatrelvir has significant drug- The FDA prescribing information and the EUA Nirmatrelvir (Paxlovid) Approved by the FDA for use in adults and authorized under an FDA EUA for use in adolescents (aged ≥12 years and weighing ≥40 kg) for the treatment of mild to moderate COVID-19 in highrisk individuals. eGFR ≥60 mL/min • Nirmatrelvir 300 mg (two 150-mg tablets) with RTV 100 mg (one 100-mg tablet) twice daily for 5 days eGFR ≥30 to <60 mL/min Anaphylaxis, serious skin reactions, and other HSRs drug-drug interactions with concomitant medications.
+Drug Name Dosing Regimens Adverse Events Monitoring Parameters Drug-Drug Interaction Potential Comments Anti-SARS-CoV-2 Antiviral Drugs (Small-Molecule Anti virals) Ritonavir- Boosted Nirmatrelvir (Paxlovid) Approved by the FDA for use in adults and authorized under an FDA EUA for use in adolescents (aged \geq 12 years and weighing \geq 40 kg) for the treatment of mild to moderate COVID-19 in high- risk individuals.
+FDA Prescribing Information/EUA Dose for COVID-19^{1,2} eGFR ≥60 mL/min Nirmatrelvir 300 mg (two 150-mg tablets) with RTV 100 mg (one 100-mg tablet) twice daily for 5 days eGFR ≥30 to <60 mL/min Nirmatrelvir 150 mg (one 150-mg tablet) with RTV 100 mg (one 100- mg tablet) twice daily for 5 days eGFR <30 mL/min Not recommended (see comments) Severe Hepatic Impairment (Child- Pugh Class C) Not recommended Dysgeusia Diarrhea Anaphylaxis, serious skin reactions, and other HSRs Boxed warning: Monitor for potential AEs due to drug-drug interactions with concomitant medications.
 Weigh potential benefits of treatment against potential risks of drug- drug interactions.
 Use with caution in patients with pre-existing liver diseases, liver enzyme abnormalities, or hepatitis.
-Monitor for HSRs. drug interactions.
-Before prescribing RTV-boosted nirmatrelvir, carefully review concomitant medications, including OTC medicines, herbal supplements, and recreational drugs. • See Drug-Drug Interactions Between Ritonavir-Boosted Nirmatrelvir (Paxlovid) and Concomitant Medications for additional guidance and resources to assist with identifying drug-drug interactions. do not recommend using RTV-boosted nirmatrelvir in patients with eGFR <30 mL/ min.
+Monitor for HSRs.
+RTV-boosted nirmatrelvir has significant drug- drug interactions.
+Before prescribing RTV-boosted nirmatrelvir, carefully review concomitant medications, including OTC medicines, herbal supplements, and recreational drugs.
+See Drug-Drug Interactions Between Ritonavir-Boosted Nirmatrelvir (Paxlovid) and Concomitant Medications for additional guidance and resources to assist with identifying drug-drug interactions.
+The FDA prescribing information and the EUA do not recommend using RTV-boosted nirmatrelvir in patients with eGFR <30 mL/ min.
 See Ritonavir-Boosted Nirmatrelvir (Paxlovid) for more information.
 Both nirmatrelvir and RTV tablets can be taken with or without food.
 The FDA prescribing information and the EUA advise against crushing nirmatrelvir and RTV tablets.
-However, some data indicate that the tablets can be split or crushed if necessary.
-3
+However, some data indicate that the tablets can be split or crushed if necessary.3